ep1cman/PyOnzo/README.md

 # PyOnzo
 A Python library for interfacing with the "ONZO" energy monitor

+Tested on Linux & MacOS

 # To Do
 - Add documentation
-- Add support for reading off historic data from display_firmware
+- Add support for reading off historic data from display
-- Move from pyusb to hidapi to support macos/windows better
 - Document the devices protocol